taublast/DrawnUi.Maui.Demo/README.md

 __`FrictionScrolled`__  Use this to control how fast the scroll will decelerate.
 Values 0.1f - 0.3f are the best, default is 0.1f.

-__`IgnoreWrongDirection`__  Will ignore gestures of the wrong direction, for example if this Orientation is Horizontal will ignore gestures with vertical direction velocity.
-Might want to set to true when you have a horizontal scroll inside a vertical scroll, this will let the parent scroll start scrolling vertically ven if gesture started inside its horizontal sroll child.
+__`IgnoreWrongDirection`__  Will ignore gestures of the wrong direction, for example, if this Orientation is Horizontal will ignore gestures with vertical direction velocity.
+Might want to set it to true when you have a horizontal scroll inside a vertical scroll, this will let the parent scroll start scrolling vertically even if the gesture started inside its horizontal scroll child.

 ### `SkiaLayout`

-`SkiaLayout` is a container that supports various layout types: `Absolute`, `Grid`, `Row`, `Column` and others.
+`SkiaLayout` is a container that supports various layout types: `Absolute`, `Grid`, `Row`, `Column`, and others.

 It also supports virtualization and recycling of its children with `ItemTemplate` property.